Two Gophers from Texas

 Two Gophers from Texas is a 1948 Warner Bros.
 Merrie Melodies cartoon directed by Arthur Davis.
 It was released on January 17, 1948, and features the Goofy Gophers.

 Title

 The title is a pun on Two Guys from Texas, a comedy released earlier that year from Warner Brothers, although the short has nothing to do with Texas.

 Plot

+The Goofy Gophers take "Little Snookie" on a long walk up a hill...just before sending him down the other end.

 An unnamed dog based on John Barrymore (who also appeared in The Goofy Gophers) is reading a book and decides to seek wild game, which happens to come in the form of the Goofy Gophers.
 After trying to get them through simple chasing, only to see the gophers dive into their hole and then overrun the hole and off a cliff, the dog (upside down, hanging off a tree) looks through his book and discovers four ways to get a gopher: